Jon Rubinstein: Hewlett-Packard, Ardent

-Steve Jobs and NeXT
+NeXT

 In 1990, Apple co-founder Steve Jobs approached Rubinstein to run hardware engineering at his latest venture, NeXT.
 Rubinstein headed work on NeXT’s RISC workstation – a graphics powerhouse that was never released because in 1993, the company abandoned its floundering hardware business in favor of a software-only approach.

 After helping to dismantle NeXT’s manufacturing operations, Rubinstein went on to start another company, Power House Systems.
 That company, later renamed Firepower Systems, was backed by Canon Inc. and used technology developed at NeXT.
 It developed and built high-end systems using the PowerPC chip.
 Motorola bought the business in 1996.

 Apple Computer

 After Apple's purchase of NeXT, Rubinstein had planned on an extended vacation to travel.
-But Jobs, now an unpaid consultant for Apple, invited Rubinstein to work with him for Apple.
+But Jobs, now an unpaid consultant for Apple, invited Rubinstein to work with him.
 At the time, Apple was losing industry support.
-The company's reputation as an innovator was waning, as were profits (Rubinstein's arrival in February 1997 came on the heels of a year in which Apple lost US$816 million).
-Rubinstein joined Apple anyway because, as he told The New York Times, "Apple was the last innovative high-volume computer maker in the world."
+Their reputation as an innovator was waning, and their profits were decreased.

+Rubinstein joined Apple in February 1997, which came right after a year in which Apple lost US$816 million.
+He joined Apple anyway because, as he told The New York Times, "Apple was the last innovative high-volume computer maker in the world."

 Rubinstein joined Apple as Senior Vice President of Hardware Engineering, and a member of its executive staff.
 He was responsible for hardware development, industrial design and low-level software development, and contributed heavily to Apple's technology roadmap and product strategy.

 Rubinstein took on an immense workload upon his arrival.
 The company sold over 15 product lines, nearly all of which were derided as inferior to other computers available at the time.
-Internally, Apple also suffered from extreme mismanagement of its hardware teams.
+Internally, Apple also suffered from mismanagement of its hardware teams.
 Multiple teams often worked on the same product independently of each other, and very little attention was directed towards making all of the product lines fully compatible with each other.
 With Jobs, Rubinstein helped towards fixing both of these problems.

 He also helped initiate an extensive cost-cutting plan affecting research projects and engineers.
 Expenses were eventually cut in half.
 After critically examining all projects currently in the pipeline, the G3, a fast PowerPC-based desktop machine, was chosen to be Apple's next released product.
 Upon its release at the end of 1997, Apple finally had what it hadn't had in years: a cutting-edge desktop machine that could compete with its Intel-based competitors.